Hemophagocytic lymphohistiocytosis: Diagnosis

 The blood count typically shows decreased numbers of blood cells—including a decreased number of circulating red blood cells, white blood cells, and platelets.
 The bone marrow may show hemophagocytosis.
-The liver function tests are usually elevated.
-A low level of the protein albumin in the blood is common.
+The liver enzymes (alanine amino transferase and aspartate amino transferase) are usually abnormal.

-The serum C reactive protein, erythrocyte sedimentation rate, and ferritin levels are markedly elevated.
+Inflammatory markers, including the serum C reactive protein, erythrocyte sedimentation rate, and ferritin levels are markedly elevated.
 In children, ferritin levels above 10000 μg/L are very sensitive and specific for the diagnosis of HLH, however, the diagnostic utility for ferritin is less for adult HLH patients.

-The serum fibrinogen level is usually low and the D-dimer level is elevated.
+The serum fibrinogen level is usually low and the D-dimer level is elevated due to hyperfibrinolysis.